Buckingham High School “Beavers”

 Athletics and Extra-Curricular Activities

 We currently do not have evidence that Buckingham High School competed in athletics with other schools of the area.
 If you have this information please contact us via the means below.
+The Grade School did compete in athletics with other grade schools.

 We do know that Buckingham School was a major part of the town’s early history for nearly 100 years.
 There had to have been some great activities and extra-curricular activities planned for the kids who attended there.
 School dances, plays, clubs, field trips, all were likely to have been an important part of the Buckingham School experience.